vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 The `authorizePayload` method decides how we can apply authorization at the server setup and request exchange.
 The default exchange we see configured above include:

-1) Basic credential passing for backwards compatability; this is deprecated in favor of #2
+1) Basic credential passing for backwards compatibility; this is deprecated in favor of #2
-2) [Simple](https://github.com/rsocket/rsocket/blob/master/Extensions/Security/Simple.md) credential passing is supported by default; this is the winning spec and superceeds Basic.
+2) [Simple](https://github.com/rsocket/rsocket/blob/master/Extensions/Security/Simple.md) credential passing is supported by default; this is the winning spec and supersedes Basic.
 3) Access control rules that specifies which exchanges must be authenticated before being granted access to the server.
-4) Builds a PayloadExchangeMatcher to ensures that `SETUP` exchanges requre authentication metadata.
+4) Builds a PayloadExchangeMatcher to ensures that `SETUP` exchanges require authentication metadata.
 5) Builds another PayloadExchangeMatcher for `request` exchanges requiring authentication.
 6) This custom matcher matches everything, and permits access.